-Ranging from gummy candies to medicines and from puddings to glue, gelatin is a substance used in a variety of products.
+Gelatin is a substance used in a variety of products ranging from gummy candies to medicines and from puddings to glue.
 It can also be found in kitchens for culinary use, as it thickens, texturizes, and stabilizes a variety of foods and meals.

 Here’s the deal: Gelatin has a long shelf life, and you can expect powdered gelatin to last for several years and pre-made gelatin products to last for many months.

 What Is Gelatin?

 In its natural state, gelatin is a translucent, colorless, and flavorless ingredient derived from collagen.

 So, what is it useful for?
 Gelatin is used as a gelling agent in food, beverages, medications, and more.